GlennChia/attendy/backend/README.md

 Then there will be an entry created in userSessions

+Currently we are returning the `_id` of the account created in MongoDB

 ## 4.2 Login

 Create a jwt token upon Loggin in.
 Token created based on id.

 Then there will be an entry created in userSessions

+## 4.3 Auxiliary methods

+We want to search for all and search for specific entries

+We also want to delete all entries and delete specific entries

+This link could possibly be useful for having higher levels of authority for certain routes. https://jasonwatmore.com/post/2018/11/28/nodejs-role-based-authorization-tutorial-with-example-api